 You have the following options when choosing a theme:

 - Use one of the provided themes and tweak using the provided Sass variables.

 - Create your own theme from scratch.
-This is the most complex approach and you are more exposed to breaking changes in ag-Grid releases.
+This is the most complex approach and you are more exposed to breaking changes in grid releases.

-This section does not provide an example of building a theme as a number of themes are already provided with ag-Grid - these can be used as a basis for any additional themes you may wish to create.
+This section does not provide an example of building a theme as a number of themes are already provided with the grid - these can be used as a basis for any additional themes you may wish to create.